 The first experiment shows the symmetries found from the subcircuits, and the results are summarized in Table 2.
 In the table, "number of subcircuits" is the number of subcircuits extracted from the benchmark for symmetry detection.
 "Input" is the number of subcircuits that contain input symmetries, "phase-shift input" is the number of subcircuits that contain phase-shift input symmetries.
 "Output" and "phase-shift output" are similar.
 "Input and output" are subcircuits that contain symmetries involving both inputs and outputs.
-Although experiments on timing optimization have not been conducted, the probability of finding phase-shift symmetries for inverter insertion can still be observed from this result: Phase-shift symmetry appears in 28% of subcircuit inputs and 17% of subcircuit outputs, which suggests that it is possibile to find phase-shift symmetry for inverter insertion.
+Although experiments on timing optimization are not reported due to space limitations, the probability of finding phase-shift symmetries for inverter insertion can be observed from reported data: phase-shift symmetry appears in 28% of subcircuit inputs and 17% of subcircuit outputs, which suggests that it is possible to find phaseshift symmetry for inverter insertion.
 From the results, it can also be observed that although output symmetries do not happen as often as input symmetries, its number is not negligible and rewiring techniques should take output symmetries into consideration.

-Chang et al. [6] use symmetry to optimize timing and power, so their results are not directly comparable with our work.
-However, the number of symmetries detected from the circuits can be compared and are summarized in Table 5.
+C. W. Chang et al. [7] use symmetry to optimize timing and power, so their results are not directly comparable with our work.
+However, the numbers of symmetries detected from the circuits can be compared and are summarized in Table 3.
 The numbers in Chang's work are from the experimental results in their paper.
 In the table, "largest inputs" is the largest number of inputs that appear in their supergates for symmetry detection.
 Their runtime includes the time to perform symmetry detection and rewiring.
 The "number of symmetries detected" in "this work" are limited to pin-swap input symmetries because Chang can only detect this type of symmetries, and it is calculated by subtracting the number of phase-shift input symmetries from the number of input symmetries.
 However, since symmetry generators are used in this work, the number of symmetries detected in this work can be potentially much larger than the numbers shown in the table.
-Note that the authors of [6] use a Sun Ultra10 workstation with 128M memory for their experiments, which is much slower than the machine used in our paper.
-Table 5 indicates that our algorithm finds more symmetries than the work in [6], mostly because the supergates used in [6] are very limited in size.
-We believe that our method can find all symmetries found by the methods from [6], as well as some additional symmetries.
-On average, we can detect twice as many symmetries than their method using additional time.
+Note that the authors of [7] use a Sun Ultra10 workstation with 128M memory for their experiments, which is much slower than the machine used in our paper.
+Table 3 indicates that our algorithm finds more symmetries than the work in [7], mostly because the supergates used in [7] are very limited in size.
+We believe that our method can find all symmetries found by the methods from [7], as well as some additional symmetries.
+On average, we can detect